What leads mankind to believe in monsters? What happens when we meet the brutal creatures of our nightmares?

-Graham Hoyland, the climber who was responsible for finding the body of George Mallory on Mount Everest, has been on another quest.
-On an expedition to the remote Himalayan kingdom of Bhutan he found and filmed footprints of the mythical yeti in a part of the country which has never before been visited by Western explorers.
-In a lost valley near the unclimbed mountain Gangkar Punsum he believes he was stalked by the creature, a beast so unspeakably powerful that locals says it can kill a yak with one savage blow of its fist.
+On an expedition to the remote Himalayan kingdom of Bhutan, Graham Hoyland found and filmed footprints of the mythical yeti in a part of the country that has never before been visited by Western explorers.
+In a lost valley near the unclimbed mountain Gangkar Punsum, Hoyland believes he was stalked by the mysterious yeti, a beast so unspeakably powerful that locals say it can kill a yak with one savage blow of its fist.